link1905/system-design-101/content/docs/design-patterns/distributed-transaction/blocking-protocols.md

 }
 ```

+{{% /steps %}}

+Instead of blocking indefinitely,
-Now, we don't block data indefinitely but adding a **timeout** mechanism.
+**3PC** incorporates a **timeout** mechanism.
-If the **PreCommit** phase lasts too long (timeout),
+If the coordinator becomes unresponsive before the final `Commit`,
-cohorts will communicate mutually to form a **consensus**:
+cohorts can communicate mutually to reach a consensus:

-- **At least one** cohort has received the **PreCommit** request:
+- If **at least one** cohort has received the `PreCommit` request from the coordinator:
-This means all the cohorts have accepted the transaction before (that's why we have the **PreCommit** request),
-the cohorts will commit the transaction.
-- No **PreCommit** is detected:
-The transaction has been declined by some cohorts, so it's aborted.

-We may imagine the **PreCommit** phase works as a shim maintaining the final result of the transaction.
-Even if the coordinator has failed, other cohorts can decide to finalize the transaction autonomously.
+This implies that all cohorts must have voted `Yes` in the prepare phase (otherwise the coordinator would have sent an `Abort`).
+Therefore, the cohorts can safely decide to commit the transaction.
+- If **no** cohort has received a `PreCommit` request:
+This indicates that the transaction was likely aborted by the coordinator (due to a `No` vote or coordinator failure before sending `PreCommit`).
+Thus, the transaction is aborted.

-Let's see what if the coordinator crashes in between `3PC`.
+Let's consider coordinator crashes during 3PC:

-In this case, at least one **PreCommit** is fired:
+### Case 1: Coordinator crashes after sending at least one `PreCommit` message

 ```d2
 shape: sequence_diagram